grplyler/cisco-cheatsheet/README.md

 **Warning, use at your own risk.
 I created these scripts with an educational mindset while studying for my CCNA**

 [Work in Progress] Bootstrapping, hardening, and cheatsheet config/scripts for Cisco switches and routers.
+Built for certification studies and daily reference.

 **Handy** FTP Server (python pftpdlib) included for backing up and restoring your config